Higher Education and Research Act (WHW) art 7.2

 The EER specifies the programmes for which the required language of the thesis is English.
 The examination board may allow deviation from this rule.
 It will however do so very rarely!
 If you are of the opinion that you have specific reasons for deviation your request for this should preferably be submitted before the start of your thesis or as soon as possible after the start of your thesis.
 As stated in EER MSc art.
 3.3 par.
 1b permission to write the thesis in Dutch will only be granted on the condition that the student also writes a summary of the report in English of 3000 words, based on the thesis and the thesis work.
 To establish the final grade, both the thesis and the summary in English will be subject to assessment.

 - explicit permission of the supervisor(s) and/or the graduating organization

-3) a detailed study progress overview (pdf-file from Osiris)
+- a complete and detailed study progress overview (SVO/SPO) from Osiris